-Part 2 of our 3-part series on therapeutic gaming focuses on how physical and occupational therapists use this technology in the clinic.
+Part two of our series on therapeutic gaming focuses on how physical and occupational therapists use this technology in the clinic.

 MossRehab is tapping into the benefits of therapeutic gaming by introducing and maintaining an extensive portfolio of rehabilitation equipment featuring gamification at its Elkins Park and several satellite locations.
 Our therapists use the different technologies to supplement conventional practices during inpatient and outpatient rehabilitation.

 “I use therapeutic gaming as a tool to facilitate motor recovery through repetition of desired movement patterns,” says Casey McKee, OTR/L, who treats outpatients and the occasional inpatient at MossRehab Elkins Park.
 Most of her patients have impairments caused by stroke, traumatic brain injuries, multiple sclerosis, and Parkinson’s Disease that require occupational therapy to overcome limited functional ability to complete everyday tasks.
 “Games motivate patient participation while providing the opportunity for real-time biofeedback.
 The support level is customizable, allowing therapists to upgrade or downgrade tasks based on patient performance.”

 As rehabilitation therapy is highly individualized at MossRehab, a diverse robotic technology collection enables therapists to treat various impairments matching the patient’s different capacity levels.
 “There's not one kind of typical gaming therapy to improve all movements of the arms or legs,” explains Andy Packel, PT, NCS, locomotor coordinator at MossRehab.
 “Therapists choose devices that best support treatment plans for their patients.”